Circle Volunteering - Choose up to Four Projects at Once!

 Colombia is a fascinatingly diverse country filled with incredibly welcoming people and stunning landscapes, which is rapidly growing more developed.
 However, there is still great scope for social improvement in many areas.
-We at NGO Taxi want to offer you the chance to take part in a NEW and INNOVATIVE volunteering experience, in which you can choose to take part in up to FIVE different projects, giving essential support, help and happiness to a huge number of people, as part of ONE COMPREHENSIVE PROGRAM.
+We at NGO Taxi want to offer you the chance to take part in a NEW and INNOVATIVE volunteering experience, in which you can choose to take part in up to FOUR different projects, giving essential support, help and happiness to a huge number of people, as part of ONE COMPREHENSIVE PROGRAM.

 € 1499,00 – first month